 I am wishing that Bill had a little more agency in this episode.
 Other than her interactions with Moira and Penny, (more to come on this in a moment), Bill did little more than follow the Doctor and Nardole around.
 Thank goodness it was just simulated Bill and not real Bill.
 I hope for more Bill action in the future and I have great anticipation for the first Bill/Missy meet-up.

 About representation on Doctor Who.
 As a queer woman, I watch Doctor Who with the same eye as every fan…most of the time.
-I love almost all of it to bits, and I’m occasionally disapppointed.
-However, when these authentic, accurate Bill the queer woman moments appear I realize, while I don’t really feel outside, I also don’t really feel inside.
-Until Bill does the “managing parents who just can’t cope with who I am, so I just let them get along the best they can and hope they come around at some point in the future” thing.
+I love almost all of it to bits and, as all fans are, I’m occasionally disapppointed.
+However, most of the time, while I don’t really feel outside the norm, I also don’t really feel inside.
+Then, Bill does the “managing parents who just can’t cope with who I am, so I just let them get along the best they can and hope they come around at some point in the future” thing.
 In these moments, I feel a part of the show in a way I don’t at any other time.
-(Well, when a character was named Heather, that was cool.)
+(Well, when a central character was named Heather, that was cool.)
 The interactions between Bill, Moira and Penny are are so my life.
 (At least my life a couple of decades ago, when I was Bill’s age.)

 Thanks Steven Moffat, Pearl Mackie and the BBC.
 I’ve never loved DW more.